What is Work-Study?

 Eligibility

-• Have a current FAFSA/WASFA on file by the WSU priority date
+- Have a current FAFSA or WASFA on file by the WSU priority date

-• Be in satisfactory academic progress standing with WSU and the Student Financial Services office
+- Be in good Satisfactory Academic Progress (SAP) standing with the Student Financial Services office

-• Enroll in at least 6 credits per term
+- Enroll in at least 6 credits per term for undergraduates and 5 credits for graduate students

-Getting a work-study job may reduce your offered loans, but will never reduce your grants or scholarships.
+Getting a work-study job may reduce your offered loans if you are at your cost of attendance.

 Awarding process